IRS Form 8283 Instructions

 Section A: Donated Property of $5,000 or Less and Publicly Traded Securities

-Complete Section A only for:
+Complete Section A only for the following donations of property:

 • Items (or a group of similar items) resulted in a total deduction of $5,000 or less